Teaching Professor, Civil and Environmental Engineering

 Traditional engineering education is generally comprised of derivations of governing principles, computational examples, homework problems modeled on the in-class example, and written exams based closely on lecture material and homework assignments.
 My teaching philosophy combines traditional engineering course delivery with open-ended and design-based problems that are common in architectural pedagogy.
 I present abstract engineering concepts graphically during lecture, and draw heavily from my professional practice experience, linking the classroom content to real-world case studies.
 Most importantly, I try to create a classroom culture that is conducive to collaboration and peer-to-peer learning.

-At Mines, I have taught the following courses: Structural Preservation of Existing and Historic Buildings, Mechanics of Materials, and Senior Design I and II (as Faculty Advisor and as Course Faculty).
-In my previous position at Tuskegee University, I taught Structures I, II, and III; Soils and Foundations; Construction Methods; Construction Safety; and Historic Preservation.
+At Mines, I have taught the following courses: Structural Theory, Structural Preservation of Existing and Historic Buildings, Mechanics of Materials, Triumphs and Failures of the Brooklyn Bridge, Introduction to Construction Engineering, IDEAS I and II (Innovation and Discovery in Engineering, Arts, and Sciences), and Senior Design I and II.
+At John Cabot University, I have taught Statics.
+At Tuskegee University, I have taught Structures I, II, and III; Soils and Foundations; Construction Methods; Construction Safety; and Historic Preservation.

 - MS Civil Engineering (Structural), University of Illinois, 2004